Documentation Index

 The service plan for tiering is configured in the namespace which will be used to tiered data to Wasabi.
 The following steps provide the recommended configuration for Namespace configuration and tiering to Wasabi.
 Please refer to HCP documentation for more details.

-6.1 Login to the HCP System Management Console to enable "management API" for the system.
+6.1 Login to the HCP System Management Console to enable management API for the system.

 Click on the Security tab and check "Enable the management API" parameter to allow S3 api access on HCP namespaces.
 Click "Update Settings" to apply the change.